carj/asset-search/README.md

 # asset-search
-Query Preservica v6 for assets using the search API
+Query Preservica v6 for assets using the search API You need a python 3 runtime to run the script.

 Generate a XLS report of all assets and folders in a Preservica system using the search API.